 I worked all 10 of mine – the full pay was a welcome boost to my SMP and meant that I could ‘Keep in touch’ and ease myself back into work so that it wasn’t such a shock when I returned after taking 10.5 months off.

-Some companies offer their own maternity policies which pays above SMP so check your contract or ask your HR department for a copy of your maternity policy to see what you’ll get.
+Some companies offer their own maternity policies which pays above SMP.
+Check your contract or ask your HR department for a copy of your maternity policy to see what you’ll get.

-If you haven’t been in your job long enough to claim SMP, you can instead claim Maternity Allowance from the government, which you can read more about here
+If you haven’t been in your job long enough to claim SMP, you can claim Maternity Allowance from the government.
+You can read more about Maternity Allowance here.

 I hope you’ve found this helpful, I might be preaching to the choir with a lot of you, but I know a lot of my friends and family who are planning children or have already been expecting didn’t know what was available to them so hopefully this gives you a better idea!